Skip to content

 Frequently Asked Questions About Amherst Admissions

-What is the Five College Consortium?
+What is the difference between Amherst College and UMass Amherst?

 Sources: Amherst College Office of Admission; The Amherst Student; Common Data Set; NCES College Navigator; IPEDS; NACAC.